MGM Records: Soundtrack albums

 Their first soundtrack was of Till the Clouds Roll By, a 1946 film based on the life of composer Jerome Kern.
 It was the first soundtrack album of a live-action film originally issued as a set of four 10-inch 78-rpm records.
 As in many early MGM soundtrack albums, only eight selections from the film were included on the original version of the album.
 In order to fit the songs onto the record sides the musical material needed editing and manipulation.
 This was before tape existed, so the record producer needed to copy segments from the playback discs used on set, then copy and re-copy them from one disc to another, adding transitions and cross-fades until the final master was created.
-Needless to say, it was several generations removed from the original and the sound quality suffered.
+The result was several generations removed from the original and the sound quality suffered.
 Also, the playback recordings were purposely recorded very "dry" (without reverberation) otherwise it would come across as too hollow sounding in large movie theaters.
 This made these albums sound flat and boxy.

 MGM Records called these "original cast albums" in the style of Decca's Broadway show cast albums.
 They also coined the phrase "recorded directly from the soundtrack".
 Over the years the term "soundtrack" began to be commonly applied to any recording from a film, whether taken from the actual film soundtrack or re-recorded.
 The phrase is also sometimes incorrectly used for Broadway cast recordings.

 Among MGM's most successful soundtrack albums were those of the films Good News (the 1947 version), Easter Parade, Annie Get Your Gun, Singin' in the Rain, Show Boat (the 1951 version), The Band Wagon, Seven Brides for Seven Brothers, and Gigi.
 When the 1939 film The Wizard of Oz was first shown on television in 1956 (by CBS), the label issued a soundtrack album of songs and dialog excerpts recorded directly from the film, as they had done with their LP of music and dialog from Quo Vadis in 1951.
 Aba Daba Honeymoon, performed by Debbie Reynolds and Carleton Carpenter in the film Two Weeks With Love, became the first soundtrack single to become a national hit, selling a million copies and charting at No. 3.